celadari/fee_converter/showcase/README.md

 ## Project structure

-- `scripts/` — SDK methods plus a runnable demo entry.
+- `scripts/` – SDK methods plus a `main` entry to see how it runs end-to-end.
-    - `scripts/sdk.ts` — core library (documented) **with a `main()` demo** that builds the RouterV1 call, simulates, has the user sign the auth entry, and submits via the relayer.
-    - `scripts/only_once_trustline.ts` — helper to **sponsor & create a USDC trustline** for a user from the payer/relayer account.
-Useful when your app creates a fresh user address and wants to ensure the USDC trustline exists *only once*.

-- `src/` — **not our code**; contains the **Stellar RouterV1** contract sources placed here purely so you can deploy them alongside this repo.
+    - `scripts/sdk.ts` – core library (documented).

-- `showcase/` — minimal example app demonstrating gas abstraction end-to-end:
+- `showcase/` – example app showing how to abstract XLM gas and charge in USDC instead.
-    - the user **sends USDC** to a recipient **without paying XLM gas** directly;
-    - the relayer prepays gas and is **refunded within the same RouterV1 execution** (via Soroswap swap USDC→XLM);
-    - the user experience is **identical to a normal send** (single signature), as if they had paid gas in XLM themselves;
-    - includes wiring for the four-step flow (build → simulate → sign auth → submit) and simple UI/console outputs so you can trace each stage.
-    ![Demo Video] => look for hackathon submission

 ## SDK functions